canada-ca/canada-ca.github.io/_drafts/2018-01-30-Baseline-Results-Diseases-and-Vaccinations.md

 To solve the long list of issues we captured, the team created a working prototype for a new design on the Github code-sharing site.
 We held several workshops with smaller teams to work intensively on issues that participants experienced.
 For example, the Zika team realized that participants hadn't absorbed the serious risks of pregnancy after exposure to Zika.
 The immunization team worked hard to integrate content to counter vaccine hesitancy.
 And new home page designs for Canada.ca were created to expose the links to Health and Travel that people missed in the baseline tests.

-Throughout the design process, we tested content with people through small, informal "guerilla" tests.
+Throughout the design process, we tested content with people through small, informal "guerilla" sessions.
 These tests revealed problems with our designs that we were able to address before full-scale moderated usability testing.

 <img class="img-responsive" alt="Smartphones showing the Zika page before and after redesign.
 Detailed description follows." src="/images/diseases-maladies-immun/zika_phones.png">
 <figure>